Open Questions on the Bernoulli Factory Problem

 Background

 Suppose there is a coin that shows heads with an unknown probability, $\lambda$.
 The goal is to use that coin (and possibly also a fair coin) to build a “new” coin that shows heads with a probability that depends on $\lambda$, call it $f(\lambda)$.
-This is the Bernoulli factory problem, and it can be solved only for certain functions $f$.
+This is the Bernoulli factory problem, and it can be solved for a function $f(\lambda)$ only if it’s continuous.
 (For example, flipping the coin twice and taking heads only if exactly one coin shows heads, the probability $2\lambda(1-\lambda)$ can be simulated.)

 This page contains several questions about the Bernoulli factory problem.
 Answers to them will greatly improve my pages on this site about Bernoulli factories.
 If you can answer any of them, post an issue in the GitHub issues page.